seek-oss/wingman/fe/lib/components/SalaryDetails/README.md

 - `initialMinimumPay`: A default value to initially render for the minimum pay.
 - `initialMaximumPay`: A default value to initially render for the maximum pay.
-- `initialPayType`: A default value to initially render for the pay type.
+- `initialSalaryType`: A default value to initially render for the salary type.
+- `initialSalaryDescription`: A default value to initially render for the salary description.
-- `errors`: An object of errors mapping to either `payType`, `minPay`, `maxPay` or `payShownOnAd` that contain an error message.
+- `errors`: An object of errors mapping to either `payType`, `minimumPay`, `maximumPay` or `salaryDescription` that contain an error message.

 ### Validation